beyondgrep/ack3/README.md

 # Building

 ack requires Perl 5.10.1 or higher.
 Perl 5.10.1 was released August 2009.

+ack is dependent on the [File::Next](https://github.com/karenetheridge/File-Next) module which will have to be installed before building.

+    # Install File::Next dependency
+    perl -MCPAN -e install File::Next
     # Required
     perl Makefile.PL
     make